Volthree/MyBallsSurvival/README.md

 Basic Mechanics:
 Generated map have three parameters.
 1) Map size - standard size 712x712, but you can change it in any size which multiple Cell size.
-2) Cell size - standard size 8, but you can change in any size multimle 2.
+2) Cell size - standard size 8, but you can change in any size multiple 2.
 3) Diamond-square algorithm - you can change the area of water/earth/mountains.

+Generated map has array of cells.
+Every cell has a few parameters:
+1) Height.
+Height can value between 0...12.
+0...5 - water, 6 - sand, 7...9 - green, 10...12 - mountains.
+Every cell has color depends height.
+2) Contain tree.
+Tree can grow only on green cell(7...9).
+3) Contain crystal.
+Crystal exists only on cells with height more then 6.
+The more height, the more chance from cell to contain crystal.
+Crystal has random deep between height and zero.
+Cell contain crystal can't contain gem.
+4) Contain gem.
+Only one gem generates on a map.
+Gem cant generate on water and has depp between height cell and zero.
+Cell contain gem can't contain crystal.

 Enjoy!